AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 * [Recommendations reserved parameters](https://experienceleague.adobe.com/docs/target/using/recommendations/plan-implement.html?lang=en#pass-behavioral)
 * Category values for [category affinity](https://experienceleague.adobe.com/docs/target/using/audiences/visitor-profiles/category-affinity.html?lang=en)

-### Create data element for special Target parameters
+These parameters must be sent in the `data` object instead of in the `xdm` object.
+Additionally, page (or mbox) parameters can also be included in the `data` object.

-First, use the data elements created in the [Create data elements](create-data-elements.md) lesson to construct the `data` object which is used to pass non-XDM data:
+To populate the data object, create the following data element, reusing data elements created in the [Create data elements](create-data-elements.md) lesson:

 * **`data.content`** using the following custom code: